abinit/abinit/doc/mkdocs-tutorials/analysis_tools.md

     tbase3_5o_DS1_WFK
     tbase3_5o_DS2_WFK

+!!! important

-**NOTE:** To ask Abinit to output the density, you have to set the input parameter [[prtden]] to 1 in the input file as it was done in the first dataset in this example.
+    To ask Abinit to output the density, you have to set the input parameter [[prtden]] to 1 in the input file as it was done in the first dataset in this example.

 **NOTE:** In DS1, the self-consistent dataset, we have a good density (file: tbase3_5o_DS1_DEN) which is physically relevant.
 Careful, if you run a non-